Today I learned

-The clamp function takes three values: a minimum value, a preferred value and a maximum value.
-The preferred value is the value that will be used if the viewport size is in between the minimum and maximum value.
-If the viewport size is smaller than the minimum value, the minimum value will be used.
-If the viewport size is larger than the maximum value, the maximum value will be used.
+The clamp function takes three values: a minimum value, a preferred value, and a maximum value.
+The preferred value is the value that will be used if the viewport size is in between the minimum and maximum values.

 The following example shows how to use the clamp function:

 font-size: clamp(1rem, 2vw, 2rem);

 There is even a generator ↗ available, which we've used recently on the project mentioned above.

 I'm really happy to have learned about this function, and I'm looking forward to using it in the future.

 I hope you enjoyed this post and learned something new.
 If you have any questions, feel free to reach out to me on Twitter ↗ or via Email ↗.

 If you want to support me, you can buy me a coffee.
 I would be very happy about it!☕️ Buy me a coffee ☕️